Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The difficulty level is 'just right' because, despite some clues being too generic or too short, the overall set provides a balanced challenge.
-Informed clues offer clear connections to 'sport', while misinformed and fake clues introduce ambiguity and misdirection without making the task too easy or too hard.
+**Reasoning:** The difficulty level of the clues is 'just right' because they provide a good balance between being straightforward about the nature of sports and requiring some thought to distinguish between the correct answer and the decoys.
+However, the clues could be made more challenging by introducing more nuanced aspects of sports or by making the misinformed clues slightly more plausible.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.7/5
+**Overall Quality Score:** 4.0/5

 **Pass/Fail:** ⚠️ NEEDS REVISION